monadius/vscode-hol-light/README.md

 # HOL Light Extension for VS Code

 A simple HOL Light extension for Visual Studio Code.
 It supports basic syntax highlighting and interaction with a HOL Light REPL in a terminal window.
+Autocompletion, hover messages, and Go to Definition features are also partially supported.

 ## Requirements

 HOL Light should be installed separately.
 See [HOL Light repository](https://github.com/jrh13/hol-light/) for installation instructions.
+The path to a HOL Light installation should be manually set by modifying the `hol-light.path` option (it could be done by invoking the command `HOL Light: Set HOL Light Path` from the command palette).

 The extension is automatically activated for `.hl` files.
 If a HOL Light file has a different file type (e.g., `.ml`) then it is required to activate the HOL Light extension manually by selecting `HOL Light` language mode.

 It is also possible to associate `.ml` files with the HOL Light extension by executing the command `HOL Light: Associate .ml Files with HOL Light`.
 This command adds the following lines to the workspace settings file:
 ```
     "files.associations": {